Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Adults over the age of 18 years with type 2 diabetes can take Mounjaro.

-Guidelines from The National Institute of Health and Care Excellence, or NICE for short, recommend that an adult with type 2 diabetes can be prescribed Mounjaro if you:
+Guidelines from the National Institute for Health and Care Excellence, or NICE for short, recommend that Mounjaro can be prescribed to adults with type 2 diabetes when:

 Mounjaro is only prescribed for people who also have a Body Mass Index, known as BMI, of 35kg/m2 or more, and additional psychological or other medical conditions that are related to obesity.